PR0CK0/CS540_Project/README.md

 * The first query will take about 15 minutes
 * The second query will take about half a second
-* The last query will take FUCK FUCK FUCKFUFJFDFDJIFRAIFENRFAJMFGUGRBNAIEFMF
+* The last query will take afeafagagaefgfsfdghdhgtghtrehngrthyreghnjfhtdefghd

 NOTE: If you only care about the ZIP codes 32114 and/or 32118, then you don't have to run the first query.
 Just download the contours_analysis table, put it in the volusia schema, and do the last two queries.